 You can grow an avocado tree in your home as a houseplant, whether you started it from seed or a grafted plant.
 Find out what to expect and how to grow these tropical indoor plants.

-To get started, see How to Grow Avocado From Seed here.
+To propagate your own from a pit, see How to Grow Avocado From Seed here.

 How to Grow an Avocado Tree